Methodology

 Accuracy & limits

 Public AVMs benchmark their accuracy with Median Absolute Error — the middle of the error distribution on recent sales.
-We're in the process of publishing our own per-market MAE on a rolling basis.
-In the meantime, here's what we know about where our estimate is most and least reliable.
+We'll publish our own per-market MAE when the sample is large enough for the numbers to be stable, rather than putting an unstable figure on the page.
+What we can tell you today is where the estimate is structurally most and least reliable.

 Where the estimate is strongest